FuelLabs/fuel-docs/src/developer-quickstart.md

 #### ✨⛽✨ Congrats you have completed your first DApp on Fuel ✨⛽✨

-Tweet us [@fuellabs_](https://twitter.com/fuellabs_) letting us know you just built a dapp on Fuel, you might get invited to a private group of builders or something 👀
+Tweet us [@fuellabs_](https://twitter.com/fuellabs_) letting us know you just built a dapp on Fuel, you might get invited to a private group of builders, be invited to the next Fuel dinner, get alpha on the project, or something 👀.

 ### Updating The Contract